Fiona Watt, author of the That's not my... books

 Above is Rachel's third pencil sketch, this time with the elephant holding a branch.
 Usborne Art Director Mary Cartwright and I asked Rachel to do a few further tweaks before she did the final artwork and coloured it in digitally.
 The tail was a bit too blobby and the little mouse was missing.

 Above you can see the final, coloured artwork with an amended tail and the mouse!
 At this stage I choose the touchy-feely texture and decide on the sensory adjective.
 I have a large folder with sample fabrics that have been used in other Usborne touchy-feely books, and try to use one of them as I know they have passed the rigorous safety tests."

 The That's not my... books may have sold over 20 million copies worldwide, but they almost didn't see the light of day.
 Peter Usborne was so against the idea of the 'negative' sounding title that he said they would be published 'over my dead body'!
-Fortunately, he changed his mind and here we are 50 titles (and counting!) later...
+Fortunately, he changed his mind and here we are over 50 titles later...